NixOS/hydra/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Hydra Server:**

+Please fill out this data as well as you can, but don't worry if you can't -- just do your best.

 - OS and version: [e.g. NixOS 22.05.20211203.ee3794c]
 - Version of Hydra
 - Version of Nix Hydra is built against